petedoyle/android-support-v4-googlemaps/README.md

 #Android Compatibility Lib + Google Maps Hack
 ## About
-A port of the Android Compatibility package, revision 1 which makes FragmentActivity extend [MapActivity](http://code.google.com/android/add-ons/google-apis/reference/index.html?com/google/android/maps/MapActivity.html).
+A port of the Android Compatibility package which makes FragmentActivity extend [MapActivity](http://code.google.com/android/add-ons/google-apis/reference/index.html?com/google/android/maps/MapActivity.html).
 This is a hack to make it possible to use a [MapView](http://code.google.com/android/add-ons/google-apis/reference/index.html?com/google/android/maps/MapView.html) in a [Fragment](http://developer.android.com/reference/android/app/Fragment.html).

+## Downloading
+For pre-compiled .jar files, visit the [Downloads](https://github.com/petedoyle/android-support-v4-googlemaps/downloads) page.

 ## Building
 You can build the jar using [Ant](http://ant.apache.org):